TekTes/Remote_Sensing_Digital_Image_Analysis/_episodes/04-Module_1-Lecture 3-What_platforms_are_used.md

 > ## Quiz
 >
-> Would a satellite with a 12 noon descending  node be good for mapping landscape features?
-> Would a satellite with a 12 noon descending  node be good for mapping landscape features?
+> 1. Would a satellite with a 12 noon descending  node be good for mapping landscape features?
+>
-> Landsat 7 takes 16 days to image the whole earth surface.
+> 2. Landsat 7 takes 16 days to image the whole earth surface.
 How many orbits does it make in that time?
-> Its orbital period is 98.9 minutes.
+Its orbital period is 98.9 minutes.
-> - What platform would you choose in each of the following applications?
->   - Mapping forests on a continental scale.
->   - Daily monitoring fence conditions on a farm.
->   - Monitoring an actively burning forest fire that covers about 50ha.
->   - Seasonal monitoring of crop growth and condition in large scale agriculture.
 >
+> 3. What platform would you choose in each of the following applications?
+>   a.
+Mapping forests on a continental scale.
+>   b.
+Daily monitoring fence conditions on a farm.
+>   c.
+Monitoring an actively burning forest fire that covers about 50ha.
+>   d.
+Seasonal monitoring of crop growth and condition in large scale agriculture.
+>
 > > ## Solution
+> > 1.
+No, because we depend upon shadowing to help us see topographic detail in the landscape.
+Shadowing is minimal at noon, but better early to mid-morning.
+> > 2.
+There are 1440 minutes per day, so there will be almost 15 orbits per day; USGS works on 14.
+Over 16 days that gives 224 orbits.
+> > 3.
+> > a.
+Satellite
+> > b.
+Drone (UAV)
-> > ???
+> > c.
+Aircraft
-> > ???
+> > d.
+Satellite
 > {: .solution}
 {: .challenge}